 9God said, “Let the water below the sky be gathered into one area, that the dry land may appear.”
 And it was so.
 10God called the dry land Earth, and the gathering of waters He called Seas.
 And God saw that this was good.
 11And God said, “Let the earth sprout vegetation: seed-bearing plants, fruit trees of every kind on earth that bear fruit with the seed in it.”
 And it was so.
 12The earth brought forth vegetation: seed-bearing plants of every kind, and trees of every kind bearing fruit with the seed in it.
 And God saw that this was good.
 13And there was evening and there was morning, a third day.

-14God said, “Let there be lights in the expanse of the sky to separate day from night; they shall serve as signs for the set times—the days and the years; 15and they serve as lights in the expanse of the sky to shine upon the earth.”
+14God said, “Let there be lights in the expanse of the sky to separate day from night; they shall serve as signs for the set times—the days and the years; 15and they shall serve as lights in the expanse of the sky to shine upon the earth.”
 And it was so.
 16God made the two great lights, the greater light to dominate the day and the lesser light to dominate the night, and the stars.
 17And God set them in the expanse of the sky to shine upon the earth, 18to dominate the day and the night, and to separate light from darkness.
 And God saw that this was good.
 19And there was evening and there was morning, a fourth day.

 20God said, “Let the waters bring forth swarms of living creatures, and birds that fly above the earth across the expanse of the sky.”
 21God created the great sea monsters, and all the living creatures of every kind that creep, which the waters brought forth in swarms, and all the winged birds of every kind.
 And God saw that this was good.
 22God blessed them, saying, “Be fertile and increase, fill the waters in the seas, and let the birds increase on the earth.”
 23And there was evening and there was morning, a fifth day.